Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 ## If you can't register your address

 Sometimes, you can't do you *Anmeldung* at your current address.
 If you don't have a registered address, you can't access certain government services.
-If you just moved to Germany, this will make your life really hard.
+If you just moved to Germany, it can make your life harder.

 ### Can the landlord refuse to let me register?